Authored by the expert who managed and guided the team behind the Montenegro Property Pack

 What is driving property prices up or down in Budva as of 2026?

-As of early 2026, the top three factors driving property prices in Budva are tourism-led rental demand, limited supply of prime coastal land, and infrastructure improvements like the planned Budva bypass project.
+As of early 2026, the three main forces pushing residential property prices in Budva are strong tourism-driven rental demand, a persistent shortage of well-located supply, and ongoing infrastructure investment such as the planned 237 million euro bypass.

 If you want to understand these factors at a deeper level, you can read our latest property market analysis about Budva here.